 A motorcycle stunt rider turns to robbing banks as a way to provide for his lover and their newborn child, a decision that puts him on a collision course with an ambitious rookie cop navigating a department ruled by a corrupt detective.

 After spending the night together on the night of their college graduation Dexter and Emma are shown each year on the same date to see where they are in their lives.
 They are sometimes together, sometimes not, on that day.

 Layered romantic drama The Words follows young writer Rory Jansen who finally achieves long sought after literary success after publishing the next great American novel.
 There's only one catch - he didn't write it.
 As the past comes back to haunt him and his literary star continues to rise, Jansen is forced to confront the steep price that must be paid for stealing another man's work, and for placing ambition and success above life's most fundamental three words.Written by

-When Rory and Dora are arguing in the alley outside of the restaurant, Rory's words do not match his lips' movements.
+When Rory admits to his editor that he didn't author the novel, his editor's words do not match his lips' movements.
 See more »

 See more »